• Postcard photos of Mt. Hood from Lost Lake is known since the 1900s

 Lost Lake is a picturesque natural lake sitting at the foot of Mount Hood, 25 miles southwest of Hood River.
-A popular summer destination offers the perfect escape from everyday life providing opportunities to enjoy a breathtaking view of Oregon’s tallest volcano.
+It’s a popular summer destination that offers the perfect escape with breathtaking views of Oregon’s tallest volcano.

-The lake’s surface area is 240 acres and the depth goes up to 175 feet.
-This is the second deepest lake in the Mt.
+The lake’s surface area is 240 acres, and its depth is up to 175 feet, making it the second deepest lake in the Mt.
 Hood National Forest after Wahtum Lake.
-Because the lake sits at an elevation of 3,000 above sea level and is fed by glacier creeks, the water is cold even at the peak of summer heat.
+At an elevation of 3,000 feet and fed by glacier creeks, the water remains cold even during the hottest summer days.

-Though the lake water is very cold, swimming is still a favorite pastime for visitors.
-Overall, the water along the banks is more shallow and warmer.
-The area at Lost Lake Day-Use Area and the Northern Viewpoint are good spots for swimming.
-Be aware shorelines can drop off quickly to over 25 feet.
+While the water is chilly, swimming is still a favorite activity.
+Shallow areas near the Lost Lake Day-Use Area and the Northern Viewpoint are ideal for taking a dip.
+However, be cautious, as shorelines can drop off quickly to over 25 feet deep.

-Besides swimming, various kinds of water activities are available including canoeing, paddleboarding, kayaking, and tubing.
-The resort store located nearby offers rentals of kayaks, canoes, wooden boats, paddleboards, and even metal fishing boats.
-Motorboatsg are not allowed.
+Other water activities include canoeing, paddleboarding, kayaking, and tubing.
+The resort store rents out kayaks, canoes, wooden boats, paddleboards, and metal fishing boats.
+Motorboats are not allowed, keeping the lake quiet and peaceful.

 Fishing